 Finland’s Recovery and Resilience Plan

-Distribution of funding under Finland’s national recovery plan: green transition EUR 695 million, digital transformation EUR 190 million, employment and skills 575 million and health and social services EUR 353 million.
+Distribution of funding under Finland’s national recovery plan: green transition EUR 695 million, digital transformation EUR 190 million, employment and skills 575 million, health and social services EUR 353 million and REPowerEU EUR 127 million.

 EU Member States must present a national Recovery and Resilience Plan (RRP) in order to receive funding from the Recovery and Resilience Facility (RRF).
 The Plan forms part of the Sustainable Growth Programme for Finland.